JoshuaJFHolloway/TL/README.md

 It came apparent to me that there are different ways to bring this create this application.
 At this planning stage, creating a table of components for the list makes most sense.
 Once again using a loop which will loop through creating each individual train stop component until the loop reaches its limiter (this would be set by the number of stops said route has.
-This will be pulled down from the api call into the loop).
+This will be pulled down from the JSON files into the loop).
 Hence, provisionally, these will be the components I will create:

-- departingServices.js (wrapper) - Api call made here.
+- departingServices.js (wrapper) - JSON files pulled in here.
 - trainTile.js (one of the individual tiles that the wrapper will hold)
 - serviceWrapper.js (holds the calling points)
 - serviceHeader.js (Farringdon to West Hempstead part at the top of the calling points)